 Another point of contentious comparison is the amount of maintenance each need, with the moving magnet cartridge needing far less than the moving coil cartridge.

-In fact, just about anyone can replace the magnet within the former, whereas the maintenance and upkeep of the latter will more than likely require the need of a professional technician and / or electrician comfortable with dealing in the delicate and sensitive wire coils of which the latter’s inner machinations are comprised.
+In fact, just about anyone can replace the magnet within the former, whereas the maintenance and upkeep of the latter will more than likely require the need of a professional technician and/or electrician comfortable with dealing in the delicate and sensitive wire coils of which the latter’s inner machinations are comprised.

 The moving magnet cartridge is in turn more compatible with more turntables, too, meaning they are likely going to be easier to install owing to their convivial relationship with a whole host of other audio equipment.
-The high output of the cartridge also means that there will be no need to use specialised and dedicated preamps to amplify the comparatively weak signal of a moving coil cartridge.
+The high output of the cartridge also means that there will be no need to use specialized and dedicated preamps to amplify the comparatively weak signal of a moving coil cartridge.

 Even after all of this, the moving magnet cartridge is considerably cheaper than the moving coil cartridges, which can be somewhat overpriced in places.
 They cost less to manufacture, there being less care needed in the process, less moving parts and less intricate windings of coils.

-All of this makes them a perfect option for those just starting out and / or not able to splash the cash like they might wish to, for a moving magnet cartridge will more than do the job of properly representing your record collection, no questions asked.
+All of this makes them a perfect option for those just starting out and/or not able to splash the cash like they might wish to, for a moving magnet cartridge will more than do the job of properly representing your record collection, no questions asked.

 Therefore, if we are to follow logic’s drawn out and crusty path, we ought to see that the strengths of the moving coil vs moving magnet cartridge will be the drawbacks of the moving magnet cartridge, reflected as in a looking glass.